RAJATSEMWAL1711/RESUME-PAGE-RAJAT/README.md

 # 🔐 PERSONAL RESUME PAGE

 ## 📌 Description
 A sleek, dark-mode responsive login page that doubles as a gateway to my personal portfolio.
 This web app is crafted using HTML, CSS, and JavaScript, and is designed with an engaging UI and a smooth user experience.
-It includes a modern password visibility toggle, basic validation, social media login buttons, and a unique entry system using a secret code.
+It includes a modern code visibility toggle, basic validation, social media login buttons, and a unique entry system using a secret code.
 The portfolio is neatly integrated and accessible from the resume section.

 ## 🚀 Features
-- 🌑 Dark mode user interface
+- 🌑 Dark/light mode user interface
 - 📱 Mobile & 💻 desktop responsive layout
-- 👁️ Eye icon toggle for password visibility
 - ❌ Error handling and input validation
 - 🔗 Social media login buttons (Facebook, X, Google)
 - 🧾 Link to portfolio from resume page
-- 🔐 Secret code login option (instead of username/password)
+- 🔐 Secret code login option.
 - ⚙️ Clean code structure with external JS & CSS

 ## 🎯 Purpose